smclab/openk9/js-packages/docs-website/docs/api/searcher/query-analysis/query-analysis.md

 ### Description

-Allows you to execute a search query to get back the list of document types .
+Allows you to perfom an understanding analysis on natural language query.
+In particular it returns a list of search tokens based on different concepts and meanings founded in query.

 ### Request Body

+`searchText`: (string) Textual content of the query

+`tokens`: ([string]) List of search tokens confirmed by user